Why This Shelter Exists

 2024

-Šabac allocates 3 million dinars for a mass sterilisation programme – roughly 400 procedures.
-Vesna speaks at a conference on animal protection law at the University of Belgrade’s Faculty of Law.
+Šabac allocates 3 million dinars for sterilisation – roughly 400 procedures.
+The only thing that actually reduces the stray population.
+Vesna speaks at the University of Belgrade’s Faculty of Law.
+She reports 4,000 unregistered breeders in Serbia – none of them paying taxes, none of them held accountable.
 The city installs dog shelters in public parks.

 -